-If you have a cough or fever, please do not attend the surgery.
+If you have a cough, fever or a sudden loss of taste and/or smell, please do not attend the surgery.

 You should self-isolate.

 Contact NHS 111 online for advice or by telephone if your